 Friends will tell you that I believe Dallyn‘s voice is touched by God Himself.
-I have all 3 of his albums [try streaming them on Amazon with a free 30 day trial].
-My favourite of his albums is Songs of Redeeming Love.
+I have all 3 of his albums [try streaming them on Amazon with a free 30-day trial].
+My favorite of his albums is Songs of Redeeming Love.
 I have track #3 constantly on repeat!
 Best version E-V-E-R).

 Mindy (whom I had seen in the ensemble of Les Mis when she was Sutton Foster’s understudy) shines vocally in a way that surprised even me who had listened (cough, cough) to some of the old school 3NT clips of her as Eponine.
 Her versions of Mary’s Lullaby and Bleak Midwinter are gorgeous and will possibly have you reaching for a handkerchief.

-And what can be said of Dallyn’s renditions of favourites such as I Wonder as I Wander (gives me chills! goosies! will definitely be played on repeat!) and Come, Thou Long Expected Jesus (that voice! gloria!)?
+And what can be said of Dallyn’s renditions of favorites such as I Wonder as I Wander (gives me chills! goosies! will definitely be played on repeat!) and Come, Thou Long Expected Jesus (that voice!
+Gloria!)?
 His voice truly is a gift from God and what a blessing to the rest of us that we may enjoy it thanks to these albums both physical and digital.

 Arranger Kurt Bestor has done a fantastic job with the arrangements to make these classic pieces fresh and help them come alive with each new listen.
 And a big shout out to the orchestra for matching the singers at every note and allowing them to shine.